-- the Company must be prepared to compete with larger organizations with greater resources for executive talent; - the Company's compensation practices should take into account the dynamic nature of the Company's business over the last several years; and - the Company's compensation programs should encourage the Company's Named Executive Officers to increase long-term shareholder value in a manner that appropriately balances short-term growth objectives and does not create undue risk for the Company and its shareholders.
+- the Company must be prepared to compete with larger organizations with greater resources for executive talent, particularly in the competitive media and technology industries; - the Company's compensation practices should take into account the dynamic nature of the Company's business, its rapid rate of growth, global nature and diverse lines of business; and - the Company's compensation programs should encourage the Company's Named Executive Officers to increase long-term shareholder value in a manner that appropriately balances short-term growth objectives and does not create undue risk for the Company and its shareholders.

-The Company's compensation philosophy is to attract and retain key employees, to motivate them to achieve and to reward them for superior performance.
+The Company's compensation philosophy is to attract and retain key talent, to motivate performance and achievement, to reward for superior performance and to effect a Pay for Performance culture.
 The objectives of the Company's compensation program are to:

-- provide competitive compensation programs that consist of cash and equity-based components that appropriately encourage and reward performance and retention and that create enduring long-term shareholder value; - reward the Company's Named Executive Officers for their individual contributions to the success of Company; - link executive compensation to the Company's long-term strategic objectives; and align executive officers' interests with shareholder interests through an equity award framework that creates a sense of ownership and shared risk among executives.
+- provide competitive total compensation packages that consist of cash and equity-based components that appropriately encourage and reward performance and retention and that create enduring long-term shareholder value; - reward the Company's Named Executive Officers for their individual contributions to the success of Company; - link executive compensation to the Company's long-term strategic objectives; and - align executive officers' interests with shareholder interests through an equity award framework that creates a sense of ownership and shared risk among executives.